 Is THCV legal?

 There isn't yet much legislation specifically dictating the legal status of THCV.
-On the one hand, THCV is not explicitly included on the list of federally banned substances.
+On the one hand, it is not explicitly included on the list of federally banned substances.
 On the other hand, substances, including flower, high in THCV may by definition be illegal at the federal level since they are, in effect, marijuana.

 If you live in a weed-legal state, you'll be able to find products containing THCV quite easily, including strains with THCV.
 However, if you live in a place where marijuana is illegal, THCV products will probably be much harder to find and of questionable legality.
 The one exception may be hemp-derived CBD oils that happen to also contain THCV.